Windows 10 File History

 Why File History?
 We all know that we should back up our computers, but less than 10% of us do.
 We wish we had a dollar for every email we have from someone saying “my computer crashed and I lost everything….”
 File History makes protecting your data extremely easy — and automatic.
 You don’t need any special computer skills to use it beyond clicking the “Turn on” button in the File History dialog.
 File History compliments a good backup regimen using File History and good backup software.

-File History not a replacement for a good backup program and it doesn’t make image backups, What’s good about it is , that once you turn it on, it is automatic and it will protect your personal files.
-If worse comes to worst, we can always reinstall software programs and set-up mail accounts again, but if we lose those precious documents, photos, videos, etc. they can’t be replaced – so you’ll do well to take this piece of advice from your OLD Uncle TC and Auntie EB and back-up baby, back-up.
-Turn File History ON and use a good backup program like Genie Timeline.
+File History doesn’t make image backups, so if you want drive image, you’ll need a dedicated backup program.
+(See our backup service offer here.)
+What’s good about File History is – it’s easy to use.
+Once you turn it on, it is automatic and it will protect your personal files.
+If worse comes to worst, you can reinstall Windows, reinstall software programs and set-up mail accounts again, but if you lose those precious documents, photos, videos, etc. they can’t be replaced.
+So you’ll do well to take this piece of advice from your OLD Uncle TC and Auntie EB and back-up baby, back-up.
+Turn File History ON.

-If all you use is File History, it’s certainly better than nothing and it does a decent job of protecting your irreplaceable files and folders.
-And since File History is automatic and all you need is an external hard drive (or second internal hard drive, either a logical or physical one) and the ten seconds it takes to turn it on, there is no excuse not to use it!
+File History is automatic and all you need is an external hard drive (or second internal hard drive, either a logical or physical one) and the ten seconds it takes to turn it on.
+So there is no excuse not to use it.

 And another hint.
-Don’t be unplugging and plugging in your external hard drive like it was a media card!
-Leave it plugged in and running.
-Not only will it extend its life, (unplugging it and plugging it back shortens its life), if you set up File History to back up your personal files and folders to an external drive and it isn’t plugged in, woe is you.
+Don’t make a habit of unplugging and plugging in your external hard drive like it was a media card!
+Leave it plugged in and running – unplug it only when necessary.
+Not only will it extend the external drive’s service life, if you set up File History to back up your personal files and folders to an external drive and it isn’t plugged in, woe is you.
 Not only won’t the auto backup take place, you’ll get error warnings, some which may be arcane.
-As you know by now, Windows just can’t give you a regular English warning they have be geeky like:
+As you know by now, Windows just can’t give you a regular English warning. they have be geeky like:

 Windows was unable to complete the user-assigned task because the selected media was not accessible.
 Please make sure the selected media is accessible.
 Try again?
 Cancel?